Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 Inserting the Zebra BI for Office add-ins

-There are two Zebra BI add-ins available for Excel: Zebra BI Charts for Office and Zebra BI Tables for Office.
+Two Zebra BI add-ins are available for Excel: Zebra BI Charts for Office and Zebra BI Tables for Office.
 Both add-ins are available on Microsoft AppSource and work in Excel or PowerPoint.
-They are available as either a free version for personal use or a paid licence for professional use.
+They are available as either a free version for personal use or a paid license for professional use.

 Once the add-in is installed, you simply need to click on the data and then insert the add-in.
 You do this by selecting Insert on your tool ribbon and then clicking the My Add-ins button.
 Select the desired add-in from the available options.

-Once you've inserted the add-in, let's get back to creating an effective income statement.
+Once you've inserted the add-in, let's create an effective income statement.

 Designing a next-level income statement

-Zebra BI for Office add-ins are just what you need to design effective financial statements in Excel fast.
-They provide all the functionalities you need for actionable income statements, such as waterfall charts for showing contributions, calculations, subtotals, dynamic comments and automatic variance calculations.
+Zebra BI for Office add-ins are just what you need to design effective financial statements in Excel quickly.
+They provide all the functionalities you need for actionable income statements, such as waterfall charts for showing contributions, calculations, subtotals, dynamic comments, and automatic variance calculations.

 Take a look at how easy it is to create an income statement using Zebra BI for Office.